zenhack/tempest/README.md

 # Importing data from legacy sandstorm

-Sandstorm-next comes with a tool to import some data from a legacy sandstorm installation's database; after running `make`, there will be an executable at `_build/sandstorm-legacy-tool`.
+Tempest comes with a tool to import some data from a legacy sandstorm installation's database; after running `make`, there will be an executable at `_build/sandstorm-legacy-tool`.
 On a typical sandstorm server you can export the contents of the database via: